 The Program Administrators act as CEEF contract administrators and conduits for program information.
 Specifically, the Program Administrators:

-Issue payments to the independent evaluation contractors on approval of the EEB Evaluation Administrator.
+Issue payments to the independent evaluation contractors once the EEB Evaluation Administrator has approved them.

 Provide required program, billing, customer data and any other information needed for the completion of the study.